Endogen/lamden-python-dev/README.md

 # Lamden for Python Developers

-Guide for Python developers to get started fast on Lamden
+Getting started fast with developing on the Lamden blockchain

 ---